DaliaO15/ddpm_model_faces/README.md

 This project implements a Denoising Diffusion Probabilistic Model (DDPM) to generate realistic human faces from noise.
 This implementation demonstrates my understanding of modern generative modeling techniques, PyTorch, and deep learning workflows.

 ## Highlights
-- Implements a DDPM from scratch using PyTorch and Accelerate
+* Implements a DDPM from scratch using PyTorch and Accelerate
-- Trained on a unbiased dataset of human faces (FairFace)
+* Trained on a unbiased dataset of human faces (FairFace)
+* Includes:
-- Includes training and evaluation loops, noise scheduling, sampling steps and model monitoring.
+  * training and evaluation loops
+  * noise scheduling
+  * sampling steps
+  * exponential mean average (EMA) for evaluation and sampling
+  * model monitoring with tensorboards
-- Generates diverse and realistic human faces from pure noise
+* Generates diverse and realistic human faces from pure noise
-- Modular and extensible codebase for experimentation
+* Modular and extensible codebase for experimentation

 ## Repository Structure